Jwsonic/HttpCommunicationMod/README.md

 1. Copy HttpCommunicationMod.jar to your ModTheSpire mods directory
 2. Run ModTheSpire with HttpCommunicationMod enabled
-3. The mod will automatically start an HTTP server on `localhost:8080` (configurable)
+3. The mod will automatically start an HTTP server on `localhost:8080` (configurable via environment variables)
 4. Use HTTP requests to interact with the game

 ## What does this mod do?